SingleDigitIQ/cozylights/README.md

 Oh yeah, things to know about current alpha state:

-- Light Brush on mouse hold is now disabled, only clicking works, because I reworked an algo somehow related to it.

 - on_generated callback is disabled, so if you want a scene with cozy lights in caverealms or everness, you will have to run ```/rebuildlights``` in an area

 - other wielded light mods might cause issues easily, I will fix it